Mnyu/parallel-asynchronous-using-java/notes/04_more_on_parallel_streams.md

 - **If the Collection can be split easily, then only parallel streams will improve the overall performance of the code.**
 - ArrayList example - parallel streams improve performance.
 - LinkedList example - parallel streams reduce performance.

+## Parallel Streams - Final Computation Result Order :

+- The order of the collection depends on :
+  1. Type of Collection and
+  2. Spliterator Implementation of the collection

+- Example : ArrayList
+  - Type of Collection - **Ordered**
+  - Spliterator Implementation - **Ordered Spliterator Implementation**

+- Example : Set
+  - Type of Collection - **Unordered**
+  - Spliterator Implementation - **Unordered Spliterator Implementation**

+## Terminal Operations : Collect and Reduce